nicholaspatten/SVGit4Me-local-only/memory-bank/progress.md

 ## What Works
 - **Complete SVG conversion pipeline**: Users can upload raster images and convert to high-quality SVGs
+- **Full mobile compatibility**: Mobile devices have equal conversion capabilities with desktop users
+- **Cross-browser support**: Works seamlessly on Safari, Firefox, Chrome, Edge, and all mobile browsers
 - **Privacy-first processing**: All conversion happens locally in Docker containers with zero data upload
 - **Image preprocessing**: ImageMagick trim and repage operations ensure optimal input for vectorization
 - **Dual vectorization engines**: VTracer for color images, Potrace for black & white with proper preprocessing